4GeeksAcademy/master-javascript-programming-exercises/exercises/072-removeEvenValues/README.md

 console.log(obj); // --> { b: 3 }
 ```

-## 💡 Hints:
+## 💡 Hint:

-+ Remember, we are talking about any object, not just the one shown in the example.

-+ Do this in place and return the original object, do not construct a cloned object that omits the properties.
++ You must modify the given object, do not hard code the desired result.